claremacrae/claremacrae.github.io/_posts/2019-07-24-forthcoming-talks-in-2019.md

 | 2019-09-16 | CppCon 2019 Conference, Aurora, CO, USA |  [Quickly Testing Legacy C++ Code with Approval Tests](https://cppcon2019.sched.com/event/Sfdj/quickly-testing-legacy-c-code-with-approval-tests) |
 | 2019-11-15 | Meeting C++ 2019, Berlin, Germany | Quickly Testing Qt Desktop Applications |

+The first two are significant updates to previous talks, and the third one is a brand new talk.

 I've started a [Presentations](/conferences/presentations.html) page to keep track of my talks - past and future.